-General - The Plan is a defined contribution plan covering substantially all employees who have completed 90 days of service for Merit Medical Systems, Inc. (the "Company").
-The Plan is administered by a trustee who has been appointed by the board of directors of the Company.
+General - The Plan is a defined contribution plan covering substantially all employees in the United States who have completed 90 days of service for Merit Medical Systems, Inc. (the "Company").
+The Board of Directors of the Company has appointed the 401(k) Plan Administration and Investment Committee to control and manage the operation and administration of the Plan.
+Reliance Trust Company serves as the trustee of the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").